What is a Custody Evaluation?

 How is a Custody Evaluation used in Court?

-Lastly, if the case goes on to trial, the custody evaluator will often be called upon to testify about his/her findings.
-This is typically the last task of the custody evaluator in a divorce or child custody case.
-In addition, the custody evaluator’s report can also be used as evidence during a trial.
+Lastly, if the case goes on to trial, the custody evaluator will often be called upon to testify about his or her findings.
+This is the last task of the custody evaluator in a divorce or child custody case.

 If you have more questions, please review the links to the left, head back to the MN Family Law Attorney home, or visit Majeski Law.
 If you’re interested in retaining an attorney, please feel free to email or call using the links in the upper right.